 Add to that, just under half of the information companies provide to employees is irrelevant to their specific roles.
 “The amount of information that employees are faced with and the challenge of it not being relevant to their role becomes another major impediment,” shared McLaughlin.

-As organizations move along that maturity model of employee experience, they need to consider their technological ecosystem in terms of a broader fabric that facilitates better engagement, enablement, empowerment, and recognition.
+As your organization moves along that maturity model of employee experience, you need to consider their technological ecosystem in terms of a broader fabric that facilitates better engagement, enablement, empowerment, and recognition.

-With the help of artificial intelligence (AI)-powered, personalized enterprise search, for example, “we can make sure that the most relevant information is distributed to the right employee at the right time,” shared Bonneau.
+With the help of artificial intelligence (AI)-powered, personalized enterprise search and generative AI, for example, “we can make sure that the most relevant information is distributed to the right employee at the right time,” shared Bonneau.
 “If you scale it to thousands of employees searching for a hundred different topics, we start to improve the overall efficiency for an enterprise.”

 Relevance and scale aside, there’s the more subjective matter of expectations to consider, too.
-After all, employees are also consumers, and they’re used to smooth search experiences in their daily lives, whether they’re binging on a Netflix series, buying from Amazon or simply launching a Google search.
+After all, employees are also consumers, and they’re used to a smooth customer experience in their daily lives, whether they’re binging on a Netflix series, buying from Amazon or simply launching a Google search.

 “Features like type-ahead on the search bar and document ranking based on visit history and past search are taken for granted now,” said Bonneau.
 “We bridge that gap [and] meet such expectations, therefore driving a better search, therefore driving a better employee experience.”